Amid drought, California desalination project at crossroads

 But the Huntington Beach project has faced numerous delays.
 In 2013, the Coastal Commission voiced concerns that the proposed use of intake structures to quickly draw in large volumes of water from the ocean would damage marine life.
 Poseidon, which is owned by Brookfield Infrastructure Partners, conducted additional studies and resubmitted the plan with a proposal to mitigate marine damage through restoration of nearby wetlands.

 Last month, staff members for the panel issued a 200-page report opposing the project, arguing it fails to adhere to marine life protection policies and policies aimed at minimizing hazards from tsunamis and rising sea levels.
-Environmental groups have raised numerous objections.
+Environmental groups have raised numerous objections and oppose the use of intake structures that pull water for desalination from above the ocean floor instead of beneath it.

-“The ocean is not our reservoir.
-We don’t own its contents,” said Susan Jordan, executive director of the California Coastal Protection Network and member of the Stop Poseidon coalition.
-“It belongs to the planet, but they’re using it as their personal piggybank and it is not a piggybank.
-It needs to be protected.”
+“This proposal is so fundamentally flawed that no amount of mitigation credit is going to fix it,” Sean Bothwell, executive director of California Coastkeeper Alliance, told the panel.
+“It’s a disaster.”

-Some on Thursday also debated the extent of the local demand for the water.
+Some on Thursday also debated the extent of the local demand for the desalinated water.
 Orange County has an ample groundwater basin and recycles wastewater, making the region less dependent on imported water than San Diego.
-The Orange County Water District, which has said it intends to buy Poseidon’s water, manages the basin that helps meet about 75% of the water demand in the heavily populated northern and central areas of the county that are home to 2.5 million people.
+The Orange County Water District, which has said it intends to buy Poseidon’s water, manages the basin that helps meet about 75% of the water demand in the northern and central parts of the county.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.